Dirk Coetzee: Career

 He joined the South African Police Service on 1 April 1970 and was nominated the best student for that year.
 In November 1973, he received counter-insurgency training and was then sent to Rhodesia as part of a South African Police contingent during the Rhodesian Bush War.
 Back in South Africa in 1975, he was promoted to lieutenant and stationed at Sibasa.
 In 1976, he briefly lectured at the police training college before being posted to Volksrust and the border post commander at Oshoek at the Swaziland border.
-From December 1979 until July 1980, he was promoted to Branch Commander of the Security Police in Middleburg.
+From December 1979 until July 1980, he was promoted to Branch Commander of the Security Police in Middelburg.
 Coetzee was promoted again, becoming the Commanding Officer of Section C, at Vlakplaas, a secret security police farm near Pretoria on 1 August 1980.
 In 1981, he was "assigned" to the murder of Griffiths Mxenge.

 His role as Vlakplaas commander ended after 18 months, following a disaster when two of his operatives were arrested on a sortie in Swaziland.
 He was replaced at Vlakplaas by Eugene de Kock, who was later convicted of attempting to assassinate Coetzee.